-The Bert Nichols hut is the newest and fanciest hut on the Overland Track.
-Built in 2008, it has a much different design than the other huts.
-The hut is named after Bert Nichols, one of the early guides for the Overland Track.
+The Bert Nichols Hut was built in 2008 and is named after Bert Nichols, one of the early guides for the Overland Track.

 It’s built into the side of a hill so it has a split level design.
 On the top level when you enter there is a large drying room to your right.
 To the left the hallway leads to four separate sleeping rooms with bunks.
 Downstairs there is a screened in room with tables and benches on the right.
 On the left there is a large common room with a heater, lots of tables and some metal benchtops for cooking.

 Look for tent platforms spread out alongside the Overland Track leading up to the hut.
 They are mostly quite small and not very private.
 There are also fewer platforms here than at other huts.
 Since all the platforms are in the trees, they are sheltered from the wind.

 Narcissus Hut: Sleeps 18